 8. Class and adult suffrage in Britain during the Great War

 9. A colonial for the cause: Lady Stout (1858–1931), suffrage and New Zealand as exemplar to the Empire, 1909–1914

 10. Narratives of democracy, the emotions of politics and memories of militant suffragism: Britain, Ireland, the USA and Australia

 Sharon Crozier-De Rosa

-June Purvis is Professor (Emerita) of Women’s & Gender History at the University of Portsmouth, UK.
+June Purvis is Professor (Emerita) of Women’s and Gender History at the University of Portsmouth, UK.
 She has published extensively on the suffragette movement in Edwardian Britain, including Emmeline Pankhurst: A Biography (2002) and Christabel Pankhurst: A Biography (2018).
-She is the Founding and Managing Editor of the journal Women’s History Review, and also the Editor for a Women’s & Gender History Book Series with Routledge, and is currently Treasurer of the International Federation for Research in Women’s History.
+She is the founding and managing editor of the journal Women’s History Review, and also the editor for the Women’s and Gender History book series with Routledge, and is currently Treasurer of the International Federation for Research in Women’s History.